 77 percent of Gen-Z say that a company’s level of diversity affects their decision to work there.
 An inclusive and equal organizational culture will attract Gen Z the most.
 It is imperative for organizations to pay heed to the burning issue of equality, and diversify their efforts in the achievement of the same.

 The number of executives who cited inclusion as a top priority in 2017 has risen from 32% from 2014.

 ~ Global Human Capital Trends Report, 2017

-Research by Deloitte makes it clear that diversity and inclusion can positively impact on employee performance.
-Diverse and inclusive teams are more innovative, engaged and creative in their work.
+Research by Deloitte makes it clear that diversity and inclusion can positively impact employee performance.
+Diverse and inclusive teams are more innovative, engaged, and creative in their work.
 In order to fully contribute and perform to their best, employees need to feel included and free to speak up about issues.